David Estrada (boxer)

-David Estrada (born December 19, 1978) is a Guatemalan and Mexican-American boxer who is from Chicago.
+David Estrada (born December 19, 1978) is a Guatemalan and Mexican-American boxer from Chicago.

 Amateur career

 Estrada started his amateur career in Chicago.
 He won several titles, including the Chicago Park District Championship in 1993, the PAL National Championship in 1997, and the Texas State Golden Gloves Championship in 1998.
 His amateur record was 50-10-13, with David nationally ranked as high as seventh in the United States.

 Professional career

 David turned pro in Chicago while training at Chicago's at the Windy City Boxing Gym.
 After living in Miami for many years, he returned to Chicago.

 Early Bouts

 David was only 4-0 when he upset Matias Rios 7-0 from Buenos Aires, Argentina after dropping him in the first with a unanimous decision on Galavision TV.

 Estrada beat Eric Pinero of Puerto Rico, dropping him in the first round, and later winning via a third round TKO on Florida’s Sunshine Network TV.
 He also won over Richard Hall from North Carolina on the Andrew 'Six-Heads' Lewis, card in New York City.

 Estrada defeated Charles Clark, dropping him in the first round and stopping him by TKO in the fifth round while in the southpaw stance, live on ESPN2.
 David defeated Luke Leal after pounding him with body shots, dropping him twice live on Telemundo TV.
 In 2004 and 2005, David beat two fighters back-to-back with a combined record of 33-0-1.